Roofing CRM Software: Top 5 Picks Compared for 2026

 Price: Quote-based (~$60–$150/user/month typically) | Demo only

-AccuLynx is the enterprise option in the roofing space — built specifically for residential roofing companies with $1M+ in revenue.
+AccuLynx is the enterprise option for roofing.
+It’s built specifically for residential roofing companies with $1M+ in revenue.

 Strengths:

-– Most comprehensive feature set for residential roofing
+– Most complete feature set for residential roofing

 – Built-in proposal builder with material visualizers